dhlab-epfl/cadasters/README.md

 __merged superpixels__ : shows the result of the merging process (better over-segmented than under-segmented, some corrections are applied later)

+#### CRNN
+The code for training the CRNN used to transcribe the labels can be found at https://github.com/solivr/tf-crnn

 ### Requirement
 * Python 3.5